Before employees can take protected industrial action, they first need to apply to us to hold a protected action ballot.

 Some disputes during bargaining for an enterprise agreement may escalate into industrial action.
 Strikes, work bans and lockouts are all examples of industrial action.

-Before employee industrial action can be protected (legal), the employees must first apply to the Commission for approval to hold a protected action ballot and the employees must vote in favour of taking the action.
+Before employee industrial action can be protected (legal), the employees’ bargaining representative must first apply to us for approval to hold a protected action ballot and the employees must vote in favour of taking the action.

 A ballot can be held when:

-You can apply for a protected action ballot during bargaining for most types of enterprise agreements except greenfields agreements and cooperative workplace agreements.
+You can apply for a protected action ballot when bargaining for most types of enterprise agreements.
+There are some differences for some multi-enterprise agreements.

 The employees apply for a protected action ballot order

-An employee bargaining representative must apply using Form F34.
+An employee bargaining representative must apply using a Form F34 and Form F34B Declaration.

 - What genuine attempts have been taken to come to an agreement